Supporting your clients remotely

 When telehealth is not an option

 We understand that there are circumstances that mean that telehealth is not an option for clients due to connectivity issues, technology limitations or other specific client circumstances.
-In this case, please get in touch firstname.lastname@example.org and we can move you down the list to delay the device trial until you are able to provide in-person support.
+In this case, please get in touch with firstname.lastname@example.org and we can move you down the list to delay the device trial until you are able to provide in-person support.

 Please note: We have upgraded the cleaning and disinfecting of all returning loan and rental devices to be in line with the Australian Government Department of Health’s guidelines, as outlined in the Environmental cleaning and disinfection principles for COVID-19.